xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview.markdown

 What will happen next?
 Will we see some type-level magic?
 Will they get to Pisano period?
 Will that help?
+Will our candidate turn out to be a "can do that" or "can't do that"?
 Only time will show... stay tuned.